-- 1. Institution will provide medical care, if needed. - 2.
-Institution will assess immediate safety needs of complainant - Institution will assist complainant with contacting local police if complainant requests AND complainant provided with contact information for local police department - Institution will provide written instructions on how to apply for Protective Order - Institution will provide written information to complainant on how to preserve evidence - Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate - 7.
-Institution will provide a "No trespass" (PNG) directive to respondent party if deemed appropriate - 8.
-Institution will provide student victims with financial aid related services
+12. Positive findings will be referred to the appropriate disciplinary authority.
+13. Institutions will enforce the antiretaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sexbased discrimination or for assisting in the investigation.
+Domestic Violence Institution will provide medical care, if needed.
+Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests AND complainant provided with contact information for local police department Institution will provide written instructions on how to apply for Protective Order Institution will provide written information to complainant on how to preserve evidence Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate Domestic Violence cases are referred to the Title IX Coordinator under the institution's Sexual Misconduct and Civil Rights Grievance and Investigation Procedures using the preponderance of the evidence standard.
+If a student is the respondent, any positive findings determined through this procedure will be referred to the Chief of Student Services Officer (CSSO) for adjudication, using the preponderance of the evidence standard.
+Institution will provide a "No trespass" (PNG) directive to respondent party if deemed appropriate Institution will provide student victims with financial aid related services If an employee is the respondent, any positive findings determined through this procedure will be referred to the Human Resources and the employee's